aws-samples/aws-iot-device-defender-and-splunk/README.md

 `sam build`
 6. Deploy the application.
 `sam deploy --guided`
 7. When prompted, enter the unique details chosen for your environment (you can keep the remainder as defaults).
-In this example, we have chosen deviceDefenderSplunkDemo as the AWS CloudFormation stack name, and aws_iot_device_defender as the Splunk [source type](https://docs.splunk.com/Splexicon:Sourcetype).
+In this example, we have chosen `deviceDefenderSplunkDemo` as the AWS CloudFormation stack name, and `aws_iot_device_defender` as the Splunk [source type](https://docs.splunk.com/Splexicon:Sourcetype).

 ```
 Stack Name [sam-app]: <Your CloudFormation stack name>
-AWS Region [eu-west-1]: <Your AWS region>
+AWS Region [eu-west-1]: <Your AWS Region>
 Parameter splunkHECEndpoint []: <Your Splunk HEC endpoint>
-Parameter splunkHECToken: <Your Splunk HEC token>
+Parameter splunkHECTokenSecretName: <Name of your AWS Secrets Manager secret storing the Splunk HEC token>
 Parameter splunkSourceType [aws_iot_device_defender]: <Your Splunk event source type>
 ```

 ![Deploying the SAM template](images/deploying_sam_step_1.png)

-Figure 7: Deploying the SAM template
+Figure 10: Deploying the SAM template

 8. Confirm that the `Successfully created/updated stack` message is shown.

 ![Confirming successful deployment of SAM template](images/deploying_sam_step_2.png)

-Figure 8: Confirming successful deployment of SAM template
+Figure 11: Confirming successful deployment of SAM template

 9. Note down the name of the AWS IoT thing created.
 This value is outputted by the CloudFormation stack.
 In this example, the thing name is `deviceDefenderSplunkDemo-IoT-Thing`.

 ![Noting down the AWS IoT thing name](images/deploying_sam_step_3.png)

-Figure 9: Noting down the AWS IoT thing name
+Figure 12: Noting down the AWS IoT thing name

 You are now ready to test the solution.